It Started in Paradise: Critical

+The Monthly Film Bulletin wrote: "The idea seems to have been to make a sort of British All About Eve, set in the fashion world.
+Unfortunately, the writing, the playing and the direction painfully lack style, wit and penetration.
+Two small performances by Martita Hunt and Harold Lang suggest what might have been done.
+The colour photography is mainly unattractive, and the fashions implausible."

-The Times gave a scathing review of the film in 1952, saying: "The boldest pen may be excused from shying away like a nervous horse at a high fence from this truly deplorable film.
+The Times wrote: "The boldest pen may be excused from shying away like a nervous horse at a high fence from this truly deplorable film.
 Its world is the world of Haute Couture.
 It has probably got most of the details right and very admirable are some of the Technicolor backgrounds, but that is the most that can be said in its favour".